-The response of the Si-W ECAL to charged particles has been calibrated with a μ^- beam [5, 12].
+The response of the Si-W ECAL to charged particles has been calibrated with a μ^- beam [6,14].
 Muons penetrate the whole detector volume with a (near) identical energy loss rate which is minimal for the beam energy used.
-These muons are so-called minimum ionising particles (mip) and their mean energy loss in the active medium of a pad (pixel) defines the energy unit MIP.
+These muons are so-called minimum ionising particles (mip) and their mean energy loss in the active medium of a pad defines the energy unit MIP.
 An energy threshold of 0.6 MIP on the reconstructed energy in an individual pixel (a hit) is applied to remove hits caused by detector noise.
 Hits that are isolated (none of the 26 nearest-neighbour pixels in three dimensions contains a hit) are discarded in the analysis.
-This requirement removes 7 - 10% of the hits on average.
+This requirement removes 7-10% of the hits on average.

 After this hit selection, events are selected that contain at least 25 hits.
 This selection ensures that the incoming particle either passes through the Si-W ECAL as a mip or that it interacts inside the detector volume.
 Beam particles that enter the detector volume at an angle, due to multiple scattering in the material in the beam line, are in this way removed, as well as particles with a significant part of their trajectory in the inactive zones of the detector.
-In simulated events (FTFP_BERT) between 3% at 2 GeV and 8% of all events at 10 GeV are removed by this cut.
-In the data about 5% of all events are removed at all energies.
-To avoid selecting events in which there may be significant lateral shower leakage, the lateral barycentres (energy weighted mean positions) \bar{x} and \bar{y} of the hits in an event are required to lie in the central part of the detector: $-50\,\mathrm{mm} < \bar{x} < 50\,\mathrm{mm}$ and $-50\,\mathrm{mm} < \bar{y} < 50\,\mathrm{mm}$.
-In the data this requirement removes 15.4% of events at 2 GeV and 3.2% at 10 GeV.
-In addition events in the data in which instrumental noise (0.3%) or spurious activity due to known effects have been identified are excluded.
+To avoid selecting events in which there may be significant lateral shower leakage, the lateral barycentres (energy weighted mean positions) \overline{x} and \overline{y} of the hits in an event are required to lie in the central part of the detector: $-50 \text{ mm} < \overline{x} < 50 \text{ mm}$ and $-50 \text{ mm} < \overline{y} < 50 \text{ mm}$.
+In addition events in the data in which instrumental noise (0.3%) or spurious activity have been identified are excluded.

-The contamination from μ^- in the data is reduced by a selection based on the number of hits in the TCMT $(N{\rm TCMT})$.
-Based on the distribution of hits in a sample of simulated μ^- events, μ^- s are identified as events where $N{\rm TCMT} > 11$.
-At 2 GeV, where the energy loss of μ^- s in the HCAL is about 1.4 GeV, the number of counts in the TCMT is reduced as the μ^- s do not penetrate the full TCMT and the cut is changed to $N{\rm TCMT} > 6$.
-The efficiency to reject μ^- s is virtually 100% for all studied energies.
-The loss of π^- events due to the cut is 39% at 2 GeV and between 6% and 10% for 4 to 10 GeV.
-The efficiency to reject μ^- s and the percentage of π^- lost are based on samples of 500 k simulated μ^- and π^- events.
+The contamination from μ^- in the data is reduced by a selection based on the number of hits in the TCMT (N{TCMT}).
+Based on the distribution of hits in a sample of simulated μ^- events, μ^- s are identified as events where $N{\text{TCMT}} > 11$.
+At 2 GeV, where the energy loss of μ^- s in the HCAL is about 1.4 GeV, the number of counts in the TCMT is reduced as the μ^- s do not penetrate the full TCMT and the cut is changed to $N{\text{TCMT}} > 6$.
+The efficiency to reject μ^-s is virtually 100% for all studied energies.
+The loss of π^- events due to the cut is 39% at 2 GeV and between 6% and 10% for 4-10 GeV.
+The efficiency to reject μ^-s and the percentage of π^- lost are based on samples of 500 k simulated μ^- and π^- events.
 Based on the fraction of events rejected by the muon selection in data, the FNAL π^- beam is estimated to be contaminated with between 15% of μ^- at 2 GeV and 9% at 10 GeV.
 The residual μ^- contamination in the data after the cuts are applied is negligible.